 So we try to limit the number of variables here.
 You're sitting here with your eyes closed, focused on the breath.
 Well, the mind's going to do a lot of different things even while you're focused just on the breath.
-So you have the choice to decide what to do.
+You have the choice to decide what to do.
 You can change the way you breathe; you can change the way you focus.
 Which aspect of the process are you going to focus on?

-The Buddha talks about four frames of reference in establishing mindfulness, but it's not that they involve doing four different kinds of meditation exercises.
+The Buddha talks about four frames of reference in establishing mindfulness: body, feelings, mind, mental qualities, all taken in and of themselves.
+It's not that they involve doing four different kinds of meditation exercises.
 You stay with the breath, which is an aspect of the body.
 Then if you're having trouble staying with the breath, you look at what other issues might be involved.
 Is there something wrong with the feeling that you're creating with the breath?
 Can you change that feeling?
 The Buddha recommends breathing in a way that gives rise to rapture or pleasure.
 Do you know how to do that?
 That's one aspect of staying with the breath, but it's connected with feelings, too.

 Or you may look at the mind state that you're bringing to the meditation.
 Sometimes the mind is sluggish.
 Sometimes it's down, depressed, and you need to do something to give it more energy-to gladden it, as the Buddha says.
-Other times the mind is bouncing all around like a ping pong ball.
-What can you do in that case to get it to settle down?
-If it's burdened by a particular assumption or a particular thought, what can you do to get it out from under the burden?
+Other times, the mind is bouncing all around like a ping pong ball.
+When that's the case, what can you do to get it to settle down?
+If it's burdened by a particular assumption, if it's burdened by a particular thought, what can you do to get it out from under the burden?
 That's using the mind as your frame of reference.
 You're still there with the breath, but you're looking at the problem from a different angle: the angle of how the breath is related to the mind.

 Finally, there are dhammas, mental qualities.
 This frame of reference gives guidance for when you see that something keeps pulling you away: How can you deal with it effectively so that you don't keep on being distracted by it?
 What qualities do you need to let go?
-What qualities do you need you develop?
+What qualities do you need to develop?

-These four frames of reference are all different aspects of the one problem of how you stay with the breath.
+All of these four different frames of reference deal with different aspects of the problem of how you stay with the breath.
 The skill here is a matter of learning to read the situation to notice which aspect you have to focus on.
 This comes with practice and it comes with experimenting, tweaking things.